Rafi-Siddiki/KeyCloak-HA/README.md

 - `jdbc-ping` for Keycloak node discovery
 - Sticky sessions using `AUTH_SESSION_ID`

+---

-## How the cluster works
+## How the Cluster Works

+Each Keycloak node runs in its own container on its own VM, but both nodes:

+- connect to the same PostgreSQL database
+- use distributed caching
+- participate in the same Keycloak cluster

+### Important environment behavior

+- `KC_CACHE=ispn` enables **Infinispan**
+- `KC_CACHE_STACK=jdbc-ping` allows nodes to discover each other using the **shared database**
+- `JAVA_OPTS_APPEND` binds JGroups traffic to the **real VM IP** of each Keycloak node

+### Load balancing behavior

-Each Keycloak node runs as an independent container on its own VM, but both nodes point to the same PostgreSQL database and are configured with distributed caching.
-In this design, `KC_CACHE=ispn` enables Infinispan, `KC_CACHE_STACK=jdbc-ping` allows the nodes to discover each other through the shared database, and `JAVA_OPTS_APPEND` binds JGroups traffic to the real VM IP of each Keycloak node.
-NGINX sits in front of both nodes and forwards authentication traffic to them using sticky sessions, so that a user session remains consistently associated with the same backend node when possible.
+NGINX sits in front of both Keycloak nodes and forwards authentication traffic to them using **sticky sessions**, so a user remains associated with the same backend node when possible.

+---

-## Important note about NGINX in this repository
+## NGINX Note

+The original deployment design uses **native NGINX installed directly on VM1**.

+This repository instead packages NGINX with **Docker Compose** for easier deployment and version control, while keeping the same functional behavior:

+- listens on port `80`
+- forwards traffic to:
+  - `10.9.0.72:8080`
+  - `10.9.0.73:8080`
+- passes required `X-Forwarded-*` headers
-The original deployment document uses **native NGINX installed directly on VM1**.
-This repository packages NGINX with Docker Compose for easier version-controlled deployment, but preserves the same functional role: listening on port `80`, forwarding traffic to `10.9.0.72:8080` and `10.9.0.73:8080`, forwarding the required `X-Forwarded-*` headers, and using sticky-session behavior based on Keycloak's `AUTH_SESSION_ID` cookie.
-If you prefer to match the document exactly, you can install NGINX natively and use the repository's NGINX configuration as the source template.
+- uses sticky-session behavior based on Keycloak’s `AUTH_SESSION_ID` cookie

+If you want to match the original design exactly, you can install NGINX natively and reuse the provided configuration as a template.

+---

-## Deployment prerequisites
+## Prerequisites

 Prepare the Ubuntu VMs with: